/dev/posts/

 Token Introspection

-Let the resource server get information about an access token (including whether it is still valid)
+Token Introspection is used by the resource server to get information about an (access) token (including whether it is still valid).

 Server metadata